-The very way the events unfold in this divine story move us in that direction.
-It's almost like a two-act play directed by God to reveal the magnificent meaning of that moment.
+But let's not rush to the bottom line the way the world usually does; instead shall we let this magnificent and moving story unfold over and around us, enveloping us with the shining light of God's love in Christ.
+This divine story unfolds like a two-act play directed by God to reveal the magnificent meaning of that precious moment.
 The first act is about death, darkness, and despair; the second act is about shining light, and the glow of God's grace illuminating Mary, the disciples, and the whole earth.
 We are propelled along with Mary Magdalene from darkness into light, from despair into bewildered joy; from solitude into discipleship and communion.